-Reporters value pitches that are well-researched and personalized.
+Reporters value well-researched and personalized pitches.
 They should be concise, but contain everything a journalist needs to craft the story, and follow-up should be limited.

 If you’re looking to cut through the noise and receive the last press releases that meet your coverage area needs, set up a free custom newsfeed with PR Newswire for Journalists.

-On April 28, Cision hosted a live discussion with experts from TechCrunch, Yahoo Finance, iHeartMedia, and Toronto Star to discuss the results from our annual State of the Media Survey.
+On April 28, Cision hosted a live discussion with experts from TechCrunch, Yahoo Finance, iHeartMedia, and Toronto Star.
+The panel talked about the results from our annual State of the Media Survey.
 Listen to a recording of the webinar.

 2020 has already been a difficult year— and it’s only April.
 Let’s all work better together, especially in these uncertain times.